micahamd/psych_exp_generator/README.md

 The experiment builder allows you to define specific properties for each stimulus or sequence:

 1. Configure your stimuli in the "Stimuli - Text" field
-2. Click the "Custom S-R Mappings" button to open the mapping dialog
+2. Click the "Custom S-R Mappings" button to open the mapping dialog (resizable from the bottom-right corner)
 3. For each stimulus or sequence, you can set:
    - The corresponding correct response key
    - Custom X position (horizontal offset from center)